What Was Done

 ii.
 Suppression of Constituent Assembly

-Vote in December for representatives to Constituent Assembly: SR’s dominate.
-Bolsheviks get only 40%.
+The Bolsheviks allowed a national vote to take place in December for representatives to a new Constituent Assembly.
+However, in the elections the Social Revolutionary Party dominated.
+The Bolsheviks only got 40%.
 Lenin immediately dissolved the assembly.
-This was the last relatively free election in Russia for eighty years.
+This was the last free election in Russia for eighty years.

 Lenin creates a one party system (renamed the Communist Party) and has the Cheka (his secret police) arrest all opposition.